StanOkl/StanOkl.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am currently a Post-Doctoral Fellow at [Claremont McKenna College's Policy Lab](https://policylab.cmc.edu/).
+I am currently the Research Director for [California YIMBY](https://cayimby.org/), a group working to end California's housing crisis.
 I hold a Ph.D. in Political Science from UC San Diego.

-My research interests involve using computational social science tools to answer questions about campaign finance and election law in the United States.
+My current work focuses on how interest groups work through state and local government to restrict the supply of housing.
+Previously, my research involved using computational social science tools to answer questions about campaign finance and election law in the United States.
 My work has been published in *Electoral Studies*, *Research & Politics* and *State Politics & Policy Quarterly*.
-I also hold a Master of Public Policy from the University of Southern California and a BA in Sociology from UC Davis.
+I also hold a Master of Public Policy from the University of Southern California's Price School and a BA in Sociology from UC Davis.

-I also created [this map](http://acsweb.ucsd.edu/~soklobdz/covid_map.html) which provides a daily update on COVID19 cases in the United States based on data collected by the [New York Times](https://github.com/nytimes/covid-19-data).
+While stuck inside at the beginning of quarantine, I also created [this map](http://acsweb.ucsd.edu/~soklobdz/covid_map.html) which provides a daily update on COVID19 cases in the United States based on data collected by the [New York Times](https://github.com/nytimes/covid-19-data).